machinedeck/SG90-Micro-Servo-Motor-with-Potentiometer/README.md

 ```

 ## Problems
 At zero degree, I noticed some fast glitching.
-Maybe check this one.
+Maybe check this one. -> **Resolved**